GMC-Modding-Team/Community-Mod-Compilation-redux/PULL_REQUEST_TEMPLATE.md

 --->

 **Name the mod added to the compilation or fixed.**
-Put the name of the mod(s) that you have added here.
+Put the name of the mod(s) that you have added here and continue the number.

 1. [mod name]

 **fixes and tweeks.**
-add all the mods you fixed here, with there fixes and tweaks.
+add all the mods you fixed here, with there fixes and tweaks. generalized.

 1. [mod name]
 a. [what did you fix]